Progressive Web Apps (PWAs): Benefits, Components, and How They Work

 Several well-known companies have adopted Progressive Web Apps to improve user engagement and performance.
 Here are some notable examples:

-1. Twitter Lite: Twitter’s lightweight PWA is designed to work on slow networks and offers features like offline browsing and push notifications.
+1. Twitter Lite: Twitter designed its lightweight PWA to work on slow networks and support offline browsing and push notifications.

 2. Pinterest: Pinterest’s PWA has resulted in faster loading times and better user engagement, especially for mobile users in emerging markets.